-M2Gen is also currently collaborating with leading biopharmaceutical companies in the development of “synthetic control arms.”
+M2GEN is collaborating with leading biopharmaceutical companies in the development of “synthetic control arms.”
 One such example is a Phase 2 CAR-T clinical trial.

 This powerful platform allows biopharmaceutical companies to discover new targets and biomarkers, supplement clinical trial design and enrollment, and secure post-market analysis over time.
-We work with research groups to provide targeted datasets.
-If you would like to find out if M2Gen has your dataset of interest, please complete our query form.
+M2GEN has three primary datasets: ORIEN Avatar, Lyncis, and Zenith, each of which feature rich, integrated clinical and molecular data.
+We also work with research groups to provide targeted datasets.
+If you would like to find out if M2GEN has your dataset of interest, please complete our query form.

 Biopharmaceutical companies play a vital role in the fight against cancer, from researching new targets to developing innovative clinical trials and ultimately bringing new medicines to the market.
 By leveraging our Oncology Research Information Exchange Network® (ORIEN) database to support their efforts, we help our pharma partners reduce research and discovery costs, perform more effective clinical trials, and accelerate drug development timelines.